nka11/piratesfr.org/README.md

-LinuxFr.org
+PiratesFr.org
 ===========

-LinuxFr.org is a french web site speaking of Linux and Free Software.
+PiratesFr.org is a french web site speaking of Linux and Free Software.

-This git repository is the rails application that run on LinuxFr.org.
+This git repository is the rails application that run on PiratesFr.org.

+It's been forked from the LinuxFr.org rails application

 Install
 -------

-The following instructions will help you to install the Rails part of LinuxFr.org on a Debian box.
+The following instructions will help you to install the Rails part of PiratesFr.org on a Debian box.

 1) First install some Debian packages: